In 1932, Katharine Hepburn arrived in Hollywood.

 “Practically all of the major studios are burdened with stars—whose public appeal is negligible—and [are] receiving tremendous salaries necessitated by contractual obligations…Among those players whose dramatical ability is unquestioned, but whose box-office draw is nil, can be numbered Mae West, Edward Arnold, Garbo, Joan Crawford, Katharine Hepburn, and many others…[these stars are] poison at the box office.”

 Kate’s salaries on Bringing Up Baby, and her following film at Columbia Pictures, Holiday (1938), were $122,000 and $150,000, respectively.
-But after the box office poison ad came out, the only film offer Kate received valued her services at $10,000.
-Surely nothing to complain about, but obviously an exponential drop from what she’d earned just months before.
+But after the box office poison ad came out, the only film offer Kate received valued her services at $10,000, an exponential drop from what she’d earned just months before.

 “They say I’m a has been.
 If I weren’t laughing so hard, I might cry.”